damilp36/excel_merger/README.md

 4. Review or change the output column prefix.

 Prefixes show where returned values came from and prevent column-name collisions.
-For example, a prefix of `Exam` and a source column of `EXAM SCORE` produce an output column named `Exam.EXAM SCORE`.
+For example, a prefix of `Warehouse` and a source column of `UNITS IN STOCK` produce an output column named `Warehouse.UNITS IN STOCK`.

 ### 4. Review the data-quality preview